artisan-roaster-scope/artisan/_docs/23-comparator.md

 Menu: `Tools` >> `Comparator`

 The Comparator allows the roaster to compare profiles dynamically while Ranking Reports is static.
 The Comparator can include between batch protocols as well.
 The [Ranking Reports](https://artisan-scope.org/docs/ranking-reports/) function has sortable tables with the key data points of the selected roasts, and a chart of all selected profiles.
 With the Comparator you can add and remove curves in real time, realign based on a different roasting event such as charge or dry end.
-The Comparator is most useful to compare curves from roasting similar of identical beans from one crop or mulitple crops.
+The Comparator is most useful to compare curves from roasting similar of identical beans from one crop or multiple crops.
 It is not great for comparing a natural Ethiopia to a washed Colombia!

 Artisan includes many useful tools to improve your roasts.
 [Profile Analyzer](https://artisan-scope.org/docs/analyzer/) is great for analyzing one roast.
 Viewing a profile against a [Background](https://artisan-scope.org/docs/background/) template is good for comparing two roasts.
 The Comparator is for analysis of multiple roasts of the same bean.